abhidesikan/madras-medley/content/book-reviews/suheldev.md

 ---
-title: "Suheldev & the Battle of Bahraich (Indic Chronicles #1) by Amish Tripathi"
+title: "Suheldev & the Battle of Bahraich (Indic Chronicles #1) by Amish Tripathi - Review by Abhishek Desikan"
 date: 2020-08-11T18:40:57-08:00
 draft: false
 ---